elo-enterprises/k8s-tools/README.md

 **This repository aggregates 20+ individual utilities for working with kubernetes into one dockerized toolchain, hosted inside a single compose file as [k8s-tools.yml](k8s-tools.yml).**  It's useful for CI/CD pipelines or general development, and can be [embedded alongside your existing project](#integration-with-your-project), which helps to fix the problem of different project developers using different local versions of things like `helm`, `kubectl`, etc.

 Containers defined here aren't built from scratch, and official sources are used where possible.
-Low-level tools (like `kubectl`, `helm`, etc) mostly come from [alpine/k8s](https://hub.docker.com/r/alpine/k8s) but [many other tools](#features) (like `argo`, `k9s`, `k3d`, etc) are also included.
+Low-level tools (*like `kubectl`, `helm`, etc*) mostly come from [alpine/k8s](https://hub.docker.com/r/alpine/k8s) but [many other tools](#features) (*like `argo`, `knative`, `kind`, `k9s`, `k3d`, etc) are also included.
 However, *this isn't an attempt to build an omnibus "do-everything" container..* it's more a response to the fact that there are a lot of diverse tools that really can't be unified, so it's better to just learn how to work with that.
 Tools containers are versioned independently, and pulled only when they are used.

-**Besides bundling some tooling, this repository is a reference implementation** for a pattern that [bridges compose services and Makefile targets](#composemk), describing a "minimum viable automation-framework" for [orchestrating tasks across tool containers](#container-dispatch).
+**Besides bundling some tooling, this repository is a reference implementation** for a pattern that [bridges compose services and Makefile targets](#makecompose-bridge), creating a "minimum viable automation framework" for things like [orchestrating tasks across tool containers](#container-dispatch).
 It's expressive and flexible, yet also focused on minimizing both conceptual overhead and software dependencies.
 It's incredibly useful for lots of things, and whether it is a tool, a library, or a framework  depends on how you decide to use it.

 This reference focuses on a few use-cases in particular: